 Anglers focusing on rainbow trout will have the greatest success in the 2-mile stretch between Montauk State Park and Baptist Access, as densities decrease dramatically below Baptist Access.
 Rainbow trout are not stocked in this 9-mile section; however, they do move downstream out of the trout park.
 While most rainbow trout fall within the 11-15-inch size range, some can reach trophy lengths in the reaches just below Montauk.
 The White Ribbon Trout Area (7.7 miles from the Cedargrove Bridge to Akers Ferry Accesses) is managed with rainbow trout on a put-and-take basis.
 This section has no minimum length limit, a four fish per day creel limit and no bait restrictions.
-Rainbows (10-12 inches) are stocked once a month all year, except from March through June when fish are stocked twice a month.
+Rainbows (10-12 inches) are stocked once a month all year, except from March through June when fish are stocked twice a month (total of 8,000 rainbow trout annually).
 During the months of July and August, and when river levels are low, trout stocking is limited to the cooler section from Welch Spring downstream to Akers Ferry.
 Fishing in the White Ribbon Area is less crowded than in the trout park and the stream can be easily waded or floated in a canoe.